fmstam/SHEBA/Readme.md

 # Image processing package I have developed during my PhD work

+The main idea here is to teat everything as a plugin.
+These are loaded as necessary.
+Which allows us to create a pipeline easily.
+The next step was to create a GUI such that the user can create pipelines graphically and compile them on a specific problem.
+I used it in some of my applications and pupblication, I found it myself very helpful, I could not not matain it since I have switched to python where it already has very nice packages, but for any Java application this can be helpful.

-It is main idea is to treat everything as a plugin, it is very modular and simple It has some examples on how to use and create a plugin, pipleline, or evern filters.
+It has some examples on how to use and create a plugin, pipleline, or evern filters.